cakesmith/Firefly/docs/IMPLEMENTATION_SUMMARY.md

 - Implement recursive function calls with proper stack management
 - Add `mul` operation for more complex arithmetic
 - Support for conditional jumps and loops within functions
+- Optimize barrier synchronization for very large core counts

-This implementation demonstrates that **Petri nets can serve as a practical intermediate representation** for virtual machines with function calls, enabling both formal analysis and efficient code generation while maintaining structural correctness guarantees.
+This implementation demonstrates that **Petri nets can serve as a practical intermediate representation** for virtual machines with function calls and distributed multi-core execution, enabling both formal analysis and efficient code generation while maintaining structural correctness guarantees and eliminating centralized coordination bottlenecks.